-There is no single measure of the performance of a computer system or its constituent parts.
-Benchmarks and performance tests (“benchmarks”) measure different aspects of the overall performance of computer systems and components.
+There is no single or industry-mandated measure of the performance of a computer system or its constituent parts, and different uses of the product can impact performance.
+Benchmarks and performance tests (“benchmarks”) measure different aspects of the overall performance of computer systems and components using protocols designed to help simulate consumer use.
 For example, some benchmarks measure system performance on specific tasks using commercially available software applications, such as editing a photo or video; other benchmarks use software programs created specifically to measure the performance of a system or its components.

-Benchmarks fall into two categories.
-Component benchmarks measure the performance of specific parts of a computer system, such as a microprocessor or hard disk drive.
-System benchmarks measure the performance of the entire computer system, including all of the components.
+Benchmarks fall into two basic categories: (1) component benchmarks and (2) system benchmarks.
+"Component benchmarks" measure the performance of specific parts of a computer system, such as a microprocessor or hard disk drive.
+"System benchmarks" measure the performance of the entire computer system, including all of the components.
 In both cases, the performance seen in day-to-day usage generally varies from published benchmark performance.
 This is true for several reasons.
 First, components must be tested in a complete computer system, and it is not always possible to eliminate the considerable effects that differences in system design and configuration (such as the type of hard drive or amount of memory) have on benchmark results.
-Second, differences in software applications, operating systems, and compilers (programs used to generate executable software for a given platform) affect performance.
+Second, differences in software applications, operating systems, and compilers (programs used to generate executable software for a given platform) affect performance – these differences are unavoidable and will vary significantly across consumers and devices.
 Finally, benchmark tests are typically written to simulate the usage of certain types of computer applications, which may or may not be similar to the way that a particular user actually uses the application.

 Benchmarks are only one kind of information that you may use during the purchasing process.
 To get a full picture of the performance of a component or system you are considering, you should consult other sources of information (such as performance information on the exact system you are considering purchasing).
-If you have any questions about the performance of any Intel® microprocessor, please view the detailed performance briefs and reports published by Intel.
+If you have questions about the performance of any Intel® microprocessor, please view the detailed performance briefs and reports published by Intel.

 Intel contributes to the development of benchmarks in various ways.
 Intel is a member of or participant in various benchmarking organizations and consortia such as BAPCo* and SPEC*, and its employees often serve in various leadership roles.
 Intel also contributes programming resources, technical support, and/or funding to groups that develop benchmarks.